The intrinsic formality of $E_n$-operads: From biderivations to deformation bicomplexes of Hopf cooperads

-which we define by combining the cobar complex of cooperads with (an extension to Hopf $\Lambda$-cooperads of) the Harrison complex of commutative algebras.
-We mainly adapt the definition of the Gerstenhaber-Schack complex of bialgebras~\cite{GerstenhaberSchack} in order to define this deformation complex for Hopf cooperads (we also refer to~\cite{FoxMarkl} for a conceptual generalization of the Gerstenhaber-Schack complex in the context of bialgebras over operads).
+This deformation bicomplex of Hopf $\Lambda$-cooperads is an operadic counterpart of the classical Gerstenhaber-Schack complex of bialgebras~\cite{GerstenhaberSchack} (see also~\cite{FoxMarkl}).
+In short, we combine a cooperadic cobar construction, which governs deformations of cooperad morphisms, with (an extension to Hopf $\Lambda$-cooperads of) the Harrison complex of commutative algebras, which governs deformations of commutative algebra morphism.

-In the definitions of this subsection, we can assume that $\PiOp$ is any Hopf $\Lambda$-cooperad in the category of dg-modules (possibly equipped with a non-trivial differential).
-We still assume that $\PiOp$ is equipped with an augmentation over the commutative cooperad $\ComOp^c$ (in order to simplify our constructions), and we keep the notation $\IOp\PiOp$ for the collection of augmentation ideals of the algebras $\PiOp(r)$, $r>1$.
-We mainly have to require that this object $\IOp\PiOp$ is free as a $\Lambda$-collection $\IOp\PiOp = \Lambda\otimes_{\Sigma}\SOp\PiOp$ (as in the previous subsection) in order to guarantee that our deformation bicomplex is weakly-equivalent to the conormalized complex of our bicosimplicial biderivation modules.
+In the previous subsection, we assumed for simplicity that $\PiOp$ is a Hopf $\Lambda$-cooperad in the category of graded modules, or equivalently, that $\PiOp$ is a Hopf $\Lambda$-cooperad in dg-modules equipped with a trivial differential.
+This simplifying assumption is not necessary in this subsection, and our subsequent definitions make sense without change when the object $\PiOp\in\dg^*\Hopf\Lambda\Op^c$ is equipped with a non-trivial differential.
+But, on the other hand, we still prefer to assume that $\PiOp$ is equipped with an augmentation over the commutative cooperad $\ComOp^c$ (in order to simplify our constructions), and we keep the notation $\IOp\PiOp$ for the collection of augmentation ideals of the algebras $\PiOp(r)$, $r>1$.
+Then we require that this object $\IOp\PiOp$ is free as a $\Lambda$-collection $\IOp\PiOp = \Lambda\otimes_{\Sigma}\SOp\PiOp$ (as in the previous subsection).
+We use this assumption in our proof that our deformation bicomplex is weakly-equivalent to the conormalized complex of the bicosimplicial module of biderivations of the previous subsection.

-We similarly assume that $\HOp$ is a general Hopf $\Lambda$-cooperad in the category of dg-modules (regardless of our initial obstruction problem).
+We also assume that $\HOp$ is a general Hopf $\Lambda$-cooperad in the category of dg-modules (regardless of our initial obstruction problem).
 We just take $\HOp = \DGH^*(\KOp)$ when we tackle the applications of our constructions to our initial obstruction problem.